mradzinski/kotlin-styleguide/README.md

 ## also

-Use `also` over `apply` if the receiver is used for anything other than setting properties or function calls on it:
+Use `also` over `apply` if the receiver is used for anything other than setting properties or function calls on it.

 ```kotlin
 class Baz {